OMI Rotterdam: Municipal subsidy

 In 2021, with the advice of the Rotterdam Council for Art and Culture, OMI will be included in the Rotterdam Culture Plan, with an annual fixed contribution from the Municipality of Rotterdam.
 This subsidy is provided up to and including 2024 to support the activities of OMI.
+For the period 2025–2028, OMI is also included in the Rotterdam Culture Plan and is therefore financially supported.